 Wellbeing and Mental Health

-The emotional wellbeing of children is just as important as their physical health.
-Good mental health allows children and young people to develop the resilience to cope with whatever life throws at them and grow into well-rounded, healthy adult
+Here at The High Weald Academy, we understand that the emotional wellbeing of a child is just as important as their physical health.
+Good mental health allows children and young people to develop the resilience to cope with whatever life throws at them and grow into well-rounded, healthy adult.

 Taking care, how to look after your mental health

 There are simple things that children and young people can do to look after their mental health on a daily basis.
 It’s important to recognise that we are all different and what works for one young person may not work for another.

 - Being in good physical health - Keeping active and getting regular exercise can improve a young person’s mood and reduces stress.
 Eating well is equally important.
 There is a link between what we eat and how we feel so it’s important to have a healthy, balanced diet for both your body and mind.

 - Sleeping – Getting a good night’s sleep is crucial, without it you can’t function properly.
 Sleep helps us to repair and restore our bodies and minds.

 - Activities and hobbies - Finding an interest they enjoy is a positive distraction and can help increase confidence and self-esteem.
 This could be playing an instrument, going to sports clubs, drama, art, reading, painting, cooking or writing etc.

 - Spending time with family and friends – Ensure your young person keeps in touch with people who they trust or feel good around and make sure they spend time with them.
 The support of a loving family where they feel they belong is essential.

 - Freedom to relax – Young people need to take time out to relax.
 Relaxing gives your mind and body time to recover from the stresses of everyday life.